noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - rest/http vs websocket is an easy one
   - but REST has 3 different types
     - you can change between the third after deployment, but never from private to edge optimized
+- use custom domains for the invoke url and choose a base path map to map it to this url
+- think through your API stage strategy
+  - for versioning and rollbacks
+  - use different stages by environment/customer
+  - stage variables increase deployment flexibility
+  - enable canary deployments to test new versions
+  - variables can be injected at runtime to dynamnically invoke lambda fns, endpoints, etc

 ### anti patterns